 Before I get started let me state that I started uni in September 2013 and will graduate this July 2016, I think it’s important for you to know that as recent changes to student finance and tuition fees are understandably making the decision harder for many.

-Firstly, I’ve had a very different path to uni than most as my first two years were on a foundation degree and then my last year has completed my full BA degree.
-I think if I had of known the difference earlier I would have chosen differently, but that’s just if buts and maybes.
+Firstly, I’ve taken a different path to uni than most.
+My first two years were on a foundation degree at one university and then my last year was a 1 year top up at another university to complete my full BA degree.
+I think if I had of known the difference between foundation degrees and a degree where you complete 3 years consecutively at one place earlier I would have chosen differently, but that’s just if buts and maybes.

 My foundation degree was through Staffordshire Uni but based in a college environment, which at the time seemed perfect as I would be doing a degree but in a familiar environment, looking back this was not helpful for me to experience Uni life.
 Not only because it meant that I was still living at home, because I was independent by that time anyway, but because you don’t get the feeling.
 I’m not talking about the drinking culture but the formality of attending lecturers, the expectations of you as a student and the letting go of the baby reigns for you to be independent.

 There were many problems with the course itself and I felt this impaired the quality of education I received.
 One senior member of staff even told us that she didn’t care about our opinions because we’d already paid to be there and she had our money.
 So yea things weren’t great there.

 Somehow I managed to pass the foundation degree and get accepted into Nottingham Trent Uni for my last year where I learnt a lot.

 The main things I learnt while at uni were more about myself as absolutely clichéd as that sounds.
 I learnt that my will power is very strong when I had absolutely given up on life during the final stages of writing my dissertation I kept going.
 Which really sounds pathetic but unless you’ve been in that situation please don’t judge because it takes the absolute all out of you to finish.